ankebremer/cv/index.md

 [Nucleus Financial](https://www.nucleusfinancial.com/) _(April 2017 - May 2021)_ <br>
 A wrap platform to manage wealth with a focus on pension products.

-* Improved the tax estimate calculation by using latest fund data provided on a daily basis from a financial data provider
-* Improved the performance of an algorithm calculating and backfilling historic tax estimates into a DB.
-Those were to be integrated into our platform reporting tool.
-I reduced the runtime from several days to 3 hours
+* Improved the performance of an algorithm calculating and backfilling historic tax estimates.
+I reduced the runtime from several days to 3 hours.
 * Participated in implementing a daily report to support advisers in being compliant with MiFID II regulations
-* Participated in implementing a solution to calculate fee rebates for cutomers based on different criteria.
-This involved designing the logic to determine eligible customers as well as implementing the calculation.
 * Supported a DB upgrade which involved extensive testing and analysis across all our internal applications and a partial re-write of a number of platform reports due to schema changes.
 * Participated in the development of a Hypermedia RESTful API
 * SQL performance tuning to improve download time of platform reports
-* Analysed and fixed bugs across the code base
-* Participated in code reviews, planning meetings, refinements and software releases and mentored more junior team members
+* Mentored more junior team members
 * _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL